 “We know families and individuals are hurting because of a lack of resources in the area of behavioral health, especially in Brevard County.
 Our goal is to accompany these individuals so they can be empowered to restore their lives and their families,” said Tester.
 “Improving the behavioral health of an individual lifts up an entire community.”

-Leading this new initiative is Catherine Galda, a licensed clinical social worker who started on November 1, 2016 as director of Behavioral Health Services.
-The program will launch first in Brevard County in the spring of 2017 and a timetable for expansion into other counties will be announced later.
+Leading this new initiative is Catherine Galda, a licensed clinical social worker and new director of Behavioral Health Services.
+The program will launch in Brevard County later this spring.
+Galda will be available to serve the community beginning this summer.

 Galda has a strong background in helping people impacted by trauma.
 In fact, for three years, she served in Newtown, Connecticut providing guidance and support to families and children who were impacted by the tragic Sandy Hook School shootings there in 2012.